tangyuq/skip-thoughts/README.md

-# Porting skip-thoughts to Python 3.x
+# A port of skip-thoughts to Python 3.x
 As of 10/19/2016,
 * the original code is translated into Python 3.x using